 For entry into the traditional program, you’ll need a bachelor’s degree from an accredited institution, and a minimum GPA of 3.0 in all courses beyond the first 60 hours of your undergraduate studies.
 You’ll also need to submit your resume alongside a statement of purpose, though you aren’t required to have a GRE if you meet the waiver criteria.

-Established in 1884, Northwestern State University is an affordable university that offers more than 40 online degree programs.
+Established in 1884, Northwestern State University is an affordable university that offers more than 40 online degrees.
 The institution has been recognized in a number of national journals and college guides, and is ranked among the most military-friendly institutions in the country for veterans.

-NSU’s Social Work Department offers a Bachelor of Social Work (BSW) degree, which offers numerous credit transfer options directly into the university’s master’s degree in social work.
+NSU’s Social Work Department offers a Bachelor of Social Work (BSW) degree.
+It offers numerous credit transfer options.
+This includes transferring directly into the university’s master’s degree in social work.
 The program has been ranked among several “Most Affordable” program lists by websites such as HumanServicesEDU.org and BestColleges.com.
 It’s no wonder it’s on our list of the best online bachelor’s programs in social work.

 This online Master of Social Work (MSW) program follows a curriculum that’s identical to its on-campus counterpart.
 It’ll impart you with a number of social work techniques, which include early years interventions, leadership qualities, and prevention.
 You have the option of studying either full or part-time.